 Iowa Get Screened: Colorectal Cancer Program

-Through the availability of state funds, colorectal cancer screening is available to eligible Iowans through IDPH's Iowa Get Screened Program at the Black Hawk County Health Department and the Polk County Health Department.
-A map of the screening locations with contact information is below, as well as the eligibility requirements:
+Colorectal cancer screening is available to eligible Iowans through IDPH's Iowa Get Screened Program at the Black Hawk County Health Department and the Polk County Health Department.
+A map of the screening locations and contact information is below, as well as the eligibility requirements:

 IGS Screening Locations Map